 These disclosures relate to the Quilter CRD IV Group and are prepared on a consolidated basis ("the CRD IV Consolidation").
-The scope used for the CRD IV Consolidation differs from the accounting basis of consolidation used in Quilter plc's consolidated financial statements which are prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union.
+The scope used for the CRD IV Consolidation differs from the accounting basis of consolidation used in Quilter plc's consolidated financial statements which are prepared in accordance with International Financial Reporting Standards as adopted by the United Kingdom ("IFRS").
 The accounting basis of consolidation includes all entities within the Quilter legal group.
 The CRD IV Consolidation starts from the accounting consolidation.
 From this starting point, the assets and liabilities of entities that are outside the scope of the Quilter CRD IV Group are removed.
 No asset is recognised for holdings in subsidiaries of Quilter plc that are outside the scope of the CRD IV Consolidation.

-The entities included within the scope of the Quilter CRD IV Group are those which are classified as institutions, financial institutions, financial advice businesses and ancillary service undertakings which provide services primarily to other firms within the Quilter CRD IV Group.
+The entities included within the scope of the Quilter CRD IV Group are those which are classified as institutions, financial institutions, financial advice businesses and ancillary service undertakings whose principal activities consists of the provision of services primarily to other firms within the Quilter CRD IV Group.
 Institutions, financial institutions and ancillary service undertakings are defined in Article 4 of the CRR.

 The entities which are excluded from the scope of the Quilter CRD IV Group are insurance undertakings, insurance holding companies and other firms which do not carry out any relevant activities.
-The own funds within these entities is deducted in determining the value of own funds for the Quilter CRD IV Group.
+The own funds within these entities are deducted in determining the value of own funds for the Quilter CRD IV Group.
 Insurance undertakings are subject to separate regulatory frameworks.